-For Augmented Reality to correctly register virtual content with the real environment, object tracking has to have a highly precise estimation of position and orientation of real objects.
-Traditionally, Augmented Reality systems measured the position and orientation of a real-world object using magnetic or ultrasonic sensors [2], but due to their inaccuracy and limitation in tracking volumes, a vision-based marker approach was preferred [9].
+Geometric registration is concerned with the correctness of registering virtual content with the real environment.
+Hence, object detection and tracking have to be highly precise to estimate the position and orientation of real objects.
+Traditionally, Augmented Reality systems measured the position and orientation of a real-world object using magnetic or ultrasonic sensors [2], but due to their inaccuracy and limitation in tracking volumes, a vision-based marker approach is generally preferred [9].

 Figure 2 shows an example of a vision-based marker that can be used to detect an object.
-An example of the actual matrix code is shown on the left, which can be attached to the surface of any object for its position and orientation recognized by the Augmented Reality system, such as in the right image of Figure 2.
-Such design requires a camera to capture real-world images, where the underlying system estimates the position and orientation of the camera relative to the marker [9].
-The matrix code is then recognized in the scene using binarization and a matching algorithm, and the four corners of the marker are used to estimate the camera position and orientation [9].
+An example of the actual matrix code is shown on the left, which can be attached to the surface of any object for its position and orientation to be recognized by the Augmented Reality system.
+The marker is detected using its feature points by the camera, and the underlying system estimates the position and orientation of the camera relative to the marker [9].